-The Audio effect duration parameter is available in the Operational Setup menu (p.3.1 F3).
-When the split audio is disabled, the value for this setting is 'Lock to video', and the Audio effect duration is the same as the Video effect duration.
+When the Audio locked to video parameter is set to Yes in the Operational Setup menu (p.
+3.1, F2), in other words when the split audio is disabled, audio effect duration is the same as the video effect duration.